Andrettin/Wyrmsun/readme.txt

 - Split the Connaught, Munster and Ulster provinces off the Ireland one, and renamed the latter to Leinster.
 - Greatly improved the setup of British and Irish tribes for the 9 BC start date.

+* Miscellaneous
+- Improved the performance of the name generation pattern derivation when the game starts.
+- Proper names are now more consistent when changing from a civilization/faction that has one language to another that has a different one.
+For example, the Germanic province name "Vestalanda" now becomes "Westlant" when changing civilization to Teuton and becoming the Suebi Tribe.

 -----------------------------------------------------------------------
 - 2.2.3
 -----------------------------------------------------------------------